What is the Washoe Meadows Community?

 What’s at issue?

 The park’s reclassification was not just controversial.
 It was precedent setting.
-No other state park has ever before been downgraded in classification.
+No other state park has ever before been downgraded in classification for commercial purposes.

 Why would State Parks do this?

 State Parks has been looking for ways to close a budget gap.
-Last year it threatened to close 72 State Parks until it was discovered that the department had millions of dollars on hand it had not reported.
+In 2012 it threatened to close 72 State Parks until it was discovered that the department had millions of dollars on hand it had not reported.

 The department has promoted a golf course development in Washoe Meadows as the only feasible way to restore the Upper Truckee River, the largest tributary of Lake Tahoe.
 The plan is tied to a golf industry study that concludes that a golf course at Washoe Meadows would bolster the local economy.
 Independent economists question the analysis.